manojchandrashekar/transloco-keys-manager/README.md

 ### Dynamic Keys

-There are times when we need to extract keys with valus that may change during runtime.
+There are times when we need to extract keys with values that may change during runtime.
 One example can be when you need to use a dynamic expression:

 ```ts
 import { TranslocoService } from '@ngneat/transloco';